Protein Deficiency Symptoms

 About the Author

 Barrack Diego is a medical researcher at one of the top labs in the world.
-He pioneers in research on proteins and their contribution to our body.
+He pioneered research on proteins and their contribution to our bodies.
 He also maintains a blog to share articles and chronicle his research.